 Anti-SARS-CoV-2 IgG test positive:

-A positive IgG test does not safely rule out an active infection.
-In case of appropriate clinical symptoms or other suspicion of an active infection, we recommend conducting a SARS-CoV-2 PCR test of respiratory material (nose-throat smear) to determine the infectivity.
+A positive IgG test does not reliably rule out active infection.
+In the case of corresponding clinical symptoms or other suspicion of an active infection, a SARS-CoV-2 PCR test from respiratory material is required to clarify the infectiousness.

 Anti-SARS-CoV-2 IgG test negative:

 A negative test result does not reliably rule out contact with the SARS-CoV-2 virus.
 The formation of IgG antibodies begins relatively early with SARS-CoV-2 (10-14 days after the onset of symptoms), however, both the time at which the onset and the amount of antibodies formed can vary individually, so that about 3 weeks after the onset of symptoms the majority of COVID-19 sufferers have specific antibodies in their blood.
 At the same time, more and more cases are reported in the specialist literature in which the antibody formation is very moderate and therefore does not necessarily lead to a positive result in every test system.